PapamichMarios/NotEbay/README.md

 # Bid It
-A Spring Data REST &amp; ReactJs project for the purpose of making an auction type web application.
+A Spring Boot &amp; ReactJs project for the purpose of making an auction type web application.

 # Authors
 - [Georgios Michas](https://github.com/geooo109)